 I didn’t change up much with the front door.
 I use these (pretty convincing, honestly) faux ferns for spring and summer.
 These urns are a fairly close match!

-Overall, this farmer’s porch has been such a positive addition to our New England Colonial!
-The yard isn’t completely finished yet, but once it is I’ll be photographing the exterior to share with you!
-It’s coming together so nicely.
+Overall, this new farmer’s porch has been such a positive addition to the curb appeal to our New England Colonial!
+The yard isn’t completely finished yet, but it’s coming together so nicely.
 Everything to the left used to be a thicket of invasive vines.

 Farmer’s Porch Sources